-The Transportation Security Administration (TSA) can be reached at the following website:
+The Transportation Security Administration (TSA) website is (click on following link) http://www.tsa.gov/

 The City of Palm Springs and the Transportation Security Administration (TSA) are dedicated to making your travel experience safe and secure.
 We ask you to take a moment to become familiar with some important security measures.
 By reviewing them now, you will save time at the airport.